casid/jte/docs/gradle-plugin.md

 !!! tip "Versions alignment"

     Make sure the jte gradle plugin version matches the jte dependency version.
-You can create a `jteVersion` in `gradle.properties` to sync the versions easily.
+You can create a `jteVersion` property in `gradle.properties` to sync the versions easily.

 The plugin provides two tasks: